Matthew Perry’s ketamine overdose death and sentencing of his assistant Kenneth Iwamasa

 Key details reported by multiple sources:

-• Kenneth Iwamasa, Matthew Perry's live-in personal assistant, was sentenced to three years and five months in prison for conspiracy to distribute ketamine resulting in death.
+- Kenneth Iwamasa, 61, was sentenced to three years and five months in prison for injecting Matthew Perry with ketamine, resulting in death.

-• Iwamasa injected Perry with ketamine six to eight times per day in the final days of his life, including the fatal dose on October 28, 2023.
+- Iwamasa injected Perry with six to eight shots of ketamine per day in the three days leading up to his death.

-• Erik Fleming, a drug addiction counselor and Perry acquaintance, was sentenced to two years in prison for his role in the ketamine distribution.
+- Erik Fleming, a drug addiction counselor and middleman, was sentenced to two years in prison.

-• Salvador Plasencia, a former doctor, was sentenced to two-and-a-half years (30 months) in prison for supplying ketamine to Iwamasa.
+- Salvador Plasencia, a former doctor, was sentenced to 30 months (2.5 years) in prison for supplying ketamine to Iwamasa.

-• Perry had been legally prescribed ketamine for depression but sought higher doses illegally, leading to his fatal overdose.
+- Perry had been legally using ketamine for anxiety and depression but sought higher doses illegally.

-• Perry's family, including his mother Suzanne Morrison and sister Madeline Morrison, expressed blame toward Iwamasa for enabling his addiction and failing to help his sobriety.
+- Perry’s family, including his mother Suzanne Morrison and sister Madeline Morrison, condemned Iwamasa’s role in his death.

 Points of Difference